Stekeblad/Stekeblads-Video-Uploader/README.md

 ##### Help
-There are a few videos further down about how to use the program and a couple of pages on the [wiki](https://github.com/Stekeblad/Stekeblads-Video-Uploader/wiki).
+There are a few videos further down about how to use the program and a couple of pages on the [wiki](https://github.com/Stekeblad/Stekeblads-Video-Uploader/wiki/)<!-- @IGNORE PREVIOUS: link -->.
  For other problems or question please look under [issues](https://github.com/Stekeblad/Stekeblads-Video-Uploader/issues) and create one if no one already asked about the same thing.